SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-30-partisan-covid-deaths.md

 <img src="{{ site.baseurl }}/images/2021-10-30-partisan-covid-deaths-lancet.jpg" width="400" height="185" alt="Lancet: Fluvoxamine and COVID-19" title="Lancet: Fluvoxamine and COVID-19" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 The right are bewilderingly fixated on mirages like hydroxychloroquine and ivermectin.
 Both are fine drugs in their usual places, but those places have nothing to do with COVID-19.
+In the case of ivermectin, the alleged positive studies seem to have been faked;
+the rest were either bungled designs or murky results.
 Yet, tribal identity&hellip;

 Now, it's not that drug repurposing is a bad idea.
 In fact, it's a _great_ idea to search the space of already-approved drugs with known safety profiles for activity in new situations.
-I used to work for a company that had an ACE2 inhibitor, that they could never figure out how to use.
-Eventually it was sold, but now that it's known that SARS-CoV2 binds to the ACE2 receptor, it's suddenly very interesting.
+I had a project once called the "sleeping beauties" where we looked at all of our clinically proven-safe molecules to see if they had activities in other areas, especialy cancers.
+I even used to work for a company that had an ACE2 inhibitor that they could never quite figure out how to use.
+Eventually it was sold, but now that it's known that SARS-CoV2 binds to the ACE2 receptor in the lungs, it's suddenly very interesting.

 <img src="{{ site.baseurl }}/images/2021-10-30-partisan-covid-deaths-lancet-result.jpg" width="400" height="330" alt="Lancet: Bayesian posterior analysis of probability of infection" title="Lancet: Bayesian posterior analysis of probability of infection" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 From the _NYT_ comes news <sup id="fn5a">[[5]](#fn5)</sup> of a paper in _Lancet Global Health_ <sup id="fn6a">[[6]](#fn6)</sup> of repurposing the anti-depressant fluvoxamine.
 It's usually used for depression and OCD, but at higher doses it can quell